sng23/miniproject2/README.md

 * The pull request is a fancy `git pull` with comments attached
 * Minor PRs from each module to dev, 3-4 days from completion
 * One big final PR from dev to master, last day
-* Prof. would probably like to see a small discussion in the comments, at least for dev->master

 ## Low Level Operations Dependencies Example
 ![](images/Program%20Operations%20Diagram.png)